-14.6 SUPPLANTING
+10.5 SUPPLANTING

-Funding provided under this project shall supplement and not supplant state, local, or other federal funds.
-Supplanting occurs when Perkins funds are used to replace other state, local, or federal funds that had previously supported an activity/purchase.
-Additional information about the differences between supplementing and supplanting is included in Appendix F.
+Funding provided under this project shall supplement and not supplant state, federal, and local funds.
+Supplanting of Perkins funds is found to occur in instances in which Perkins funds are used to replace other state, federal, and local funds that had previously supported an activity/purchase.
+Additional information about the differences between supplementing and supplanting is included in Appendix J.

-14.7 UNFAIR BUSINESS PRACTICES
+10.6 UNFAIR BUSINESS PRACTICES